 Virginia OSHA Training

-Having an OSHA card greatly benefits Virginia employers and employees in a wide variety of industries.
-From the medical field to theme parks, to manual labor and construction, OSHA training makes everyone safer at work in and outside the state of Virginia.
+Earning an official OSHA card greatly benefits Virginia workers in a wide variety of industries.
+From the medical field to theme parks, manual labor and construction, OSHA Outreach training makes Virginia workplaces safer.

 Virginia Labor Laws

-Administered and maintained by the Virginia Department of Labor and Industry (DOLI), the Virginia Occupational Safety and Health Compliance Program (VOSH) covers most public and private-sector employees, exempting employees involved with the federal government in a variety of ways and workers in maritime activities.
+Administered and maintained by the Virginia Department of Labor and Industry (DOLI), Virginia Occupational Safety and Health (VOSH) covers most public and private-sector employees, exempting employees involved with the federal government in a variety of ways and workers in maritime activities.
 A primary function of VOSH is running the Virginia Voluntary Protection Program (VPP).
-The VPP brings together VOSH, employers, and labor to establish safe workplaces.
+The VPP brings together VOSH, employers and workers to establish safe workplaces.
 For more information, see VPP's page.

 Virginia Top OSHA Violations